DaryaBurd/rsschool-cv/cv.md

 + Github: [DaryaBurd](https://DaryaBurd.github.io/rsschool-cv/cv)

 ## About me
 I am 29 years old.
-I'm diligent person and I'm willing to learn persn am an excellent team worker and very willing to learn and develop new skills.
+I'm diligent person and I'm willing to learn and develop new skills, cooperate with new people

 ## Education
 + Belarusian State University of Food and Chemical Technologies